TRIP 1:

 A Monte Mucho Audubon society (MMAS) member will serve as an expert local guide that will determine and plan all trails, sufficient rest breaks, and lunch.

 A PICTURE IS WORTH A THOUSAND BIRDS!
-(BIRDING PHOTOGRAPHY) - THURSDAY AND FRIDAY ONLY - EXTRA $175 FEE
+(BIRDING PHOTOGRAPHY) (THURS. & FRIDAY ONLY) - EXTRA $175 FEE

 Birding Level: Easy